Dental Bridge Dallas, TX

 Losing teeth can be a stressful experience that can impact our self-confidence, speech, and ability to chew food properly.
-While Henderson Family Dental offers many restorative dentistry solutions to close the gap left by missing teeth, a dental bridge is a popular and effective option.
+Henderson Family Dental offers many restorative dental services to close the gap left by missing teeth.
+A dental bridge is a popular and effective option.
 Our dental team can provide a custom dental bridge in Dallas, TX, that will blend in naturally with your surrounding teeth.

 What is a Dental Bridge, and How Does it Work?

 A dental bridge is a prosthetic dental device we use to replace one or more missing teeth.
-It consists of two or more crowns that the dentist places on the adjacent teeth, known as abutment teeth.
-Then, the false teeth (pontics) are suspended between them.
-The pontic closes the space left by the missing tooth, restoring the functionality and appearance of your smile.
-The number of pontics on a bridge depends on the number of missing teeth.
+It works by using two or more crowns on the teeth next to the gap to act as supports.
+Between these crowns, we place false teeth (pontics) to fill the empty space.
+The number of pontics depends on how many teeth are missing.

 The dental bridge uses abutment teeth as anchors to support the pontic.
 The dentist will cement the dental crowns onto the abutment teeth, ensuring a secure and stable fit for the pontic.
 This design allows the dental bridge to function like real teeth, allowing you to chew, speak, and smile confidently.
 We can also use dental implants to support this type of dental restoration.